openaps/AndroidAPSdocs/docs/EN/Usage/DynamicISF.md

 Otherwise, minimum predicted BG is used.

-### Adjust sensitivity and BG setting
+### Adjust sensitivity and basal setting

-This setting replaces Autosens, and uses the last 24h TDD/7D TDD as the basis for adjusting calculated ISF and also for increasing and decreasing basal rate, in the same way that standard Autosens does.
+If activated DynISF uses the last 24h TDD/7D TDD as the basis for adjusting calculated ISF and also for increasing and decreasing basal rate, in the same way that standard Autosens does.